stratum-mining/sv2-spec/03-Protocol-Overview.md

    This protocol needs to be implemented in all scenarios.
    For cases in which a miner or pool does not support transaction selection, this is the only protocol used.

-2. **Job Negotiation Protocol**
+2. **Job Declaration Protocol**
-   Used by a miner (a whole mining farm) to negotiate a block template with a pool.
+   Used by a miner (a whole mining farm) to declare a block template with a pool.
-   Results of this negotiation can be re-used for all mining connections to the pool to reduce computational intensity.
+   Results of this declaration can be re-used for all mining connections to the pool to reduce computational intensity.
-   In other words, a single negotiation can be used by an entire mining farm or even multiple farms with hundreds of thousands of devices, making it far more efficient.
+   In other words, a single declaration can be used by an entire mining farm or even multiple farms with hundreds of thousands of devices, making it far more efficient.
    This is separate to allow pools to terminate such connections on separate infrastructure from mining protocol connections (i.e. share submissions).
-   Further, such connections have very different concerns from share submissions - work negotiation likely requires, at a minimum, some spot-checking of work validity, as well as potentially substantial rate-limiting (without the inherent rate-limiting of share difficulty).
+   Further, such connections have very different concerns from share submissions - work declaration likely requires, at a minimum, some spot-checking of work validity, as well as potentially substantial rate-limiting (without the inherent rate-limiting of share difficulty).

 3. **Template Distribution Protocol**
    A similarly-framed protocol for getting information about the next block out of Bitcoin Core.
    Designed to replace `getblocktemplate` with something much more efficient and easy to implement for those implementing other parts of Stratum v2.

 4. **Job Distribution Protocol**
-   Simple protocol for passing newly-negotiated work to interested nodes - either proxies or miners directly.
+   Simple protocol for passing newly-declared work to interested nodes - either proxies or miners directly.
-   This protocol is left to be specified in a future document, as it is often unnecessary due to the Job Negotiation role being a part of a larger Mining Protocol Proxy.
+   This protocol is left to be specified in a future document, as it is often unnecessary due to the Job Declaration role being a part of a larger Mining Protocol Proxy.

 Meanwhile, there are five possible roles (types of software/hardware) for communicating with these protocols.